 - Schofield, J.P., Rock, J. Appel, and J.N.
 Forrest.
 1991.
 A putative muscarinic receptor (M4) from the cerebellum of the spiny dogfish, Squalus acanthias.
 MDI Biological Laboratory Bulletin 30:157-158.

-Published, refereed conference abstracts:
+Published, refereed conference abstracts [partial list]:

 - Rock, J. 2011.
 Crossing the science -humanities divide.
 In Shephard, Harland & Cohen (Eds) Proceedings of the Spotlight on Teaching and Learning Colloquium.
 HEDC Univ. of Otago:57